scottbright/alpha-exam-v4/readme.md

 note: HTTP status 200
 ```

-2. (15 mins) Create REST API for adding new product
+2. Create REST API for adding new product
 input (***the type must be the same as example***)
 ```
 POST: localhost:8080/v1/product